-Thanks for joining me for the second post in the series.
+Thanks for joining me for the second post in the series, the OWASP Serverless Top 10 Broken Authentication.
 In the previous post I discussed what might be the most concerning attack under every platform – injections.
 The post demonstrated the changes in attack surface when moving from a perimeter-based entry point in traditional monolithic applications to serverless applications.
 With serverless apps, injection attacks are event-based and originate from a variety of sources.

 Here, in the second post of the series I will examine another issue we sometimes face in application security.
 In serverless architectures, with multiple potential entry points, services, events and triggers and no continuous flow, things can get even more complex.
 Unlike traditional architectures, serverless functions run in stateless compute containers.
 This means that there is no one big flow, managed by a server – rather, hundreds of different functions that run separately.
 Each with a different purpose, triggered from a different event and with no notion of the other moving parts.